-As I mentioned in finding the money to get started with affiliate marketing, I’ve been asking my readers and subscribers for feedback on what they find to be obstacles to finding success with affiliate marketing.
-As a result, I’ve been learning a bit about what I “take for granted” as far as SEO knowledge goes.
+I’ve been asking my readers and subscribers for feedback on what they find to be obstacles to finding success with affiliate marketing.
+As a result, I’ve been learning a bit about what I take for granted as far as SEO knowledge goes.

 At the top of the list?
-That you should never blog on a free subdomain (i.e. yourblog.wordpress.com).
+The concept that you should never blog on a free subdomain (i.e. yourblog.wordpress.com).

 Believe it or not, the most common “defense” I hear from folks when I tell them this is that Seth Godin does it.